Paul Irons

-Paul Irons (born December 23, 1983) is a former American football tight end for Team Michigan of the All American Football League.
-Irons previously played in the National Football League for the Cleveland Browns and in college for Florida State University.
+Paul Irons (born December 23, 1983) is an American former professional football player who was a tight end for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+He also played professionally for Team Michigan of the All American Football League.

 Irons has several current and former NFL players as cousins and uncles.
 These include Grant Irons, Gerald Irons, David Irons, Kenny Irons and another cousin Jarrett Irons was an All-American linebacker for the Michigan Wolverines football team.

 Irons also volunteers as the Associate Director of Community Outreach for Abandon Productions.